miscarriage87/MBP_M1_KX/README.md

 ## Contributing

+We welcome contributions to improve the Document Organizer!
 This application is designed specifically for SAP SuccessFactors HR transformation consultants.

+**See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to get involved**, including:
+- Development setup and workflow
+- Coding standards and best practices
+- How to submit issues and pull requests
+- Testing requirements

 Contributions should focus on:
 - Enhanced SAP-specific document recognition
 - Improved HR process categorization
 - Additional AI analysis capabilities